O heart of mine, awake in this holy place of pilgrimage.

 Santiniketan

-Santiniketan was a sapling which grew into the widely branching tree that was Visva-Bharati.
+Santiniketan was a sapling that grew into the widely branching tree that was Visva-Bharati.
 Today, Santiniketan and Visva-Bharati exemplify the continuation of Tagore’s works, both as a living educational and cultural centre.

 Rabindranath Tagore